jsavelka/jsavelka.github.io/_pages/about.md

   - /about.html
 ---

-My central mission is to leverage AI to make foundational societal systems more effective and accessible.
+My central mission is to leverage AI, specifically language technologies, to make foundational societal systems more effective and accessible.
 Law and education are pillars of a fair society, yet these text-heavy domains present immense challenges in efficiency and access that AI is uniquely positioned to address.
-My work moves beyond simply applying technology to problems; it involves building and evaluating language technologies that empower people, from legal professionals and their clients to students and educators from all backgrounds.
+My work involves building and evaluating language technologies that empower people, from legal professionals and their clients to students and educators from all backgrounds.

-My research is organized around two interconnected themes that bring this vision to life:
+My research is organized around two interconnected themes:
 - **AI for institutional effectiveness** -This line of work focuses on augmenting the capabilities of legal professionals and making legal systems function more fairly.
 This includes [performing complex semantic analysis of legal documents](https://arxiv.org/pdf/2306.13906) at a level comparable to trained human experts, or developing [methods for empirical legal analysis](https://ebooks.iospress.nl/doi/10.3233/FAIA230965).
 - **AI for fairness and access** - This thrust is dedicated to empowering individuals.
 In the legal sphere, this means building tools that help ordinary people [navigate complex legal issues](https://link.springer.com/article/10.1007/s10506-021-09293-5).
 In education, I have been leveriging generative AI to enable adaptive and more accessible [learning environments](https://dl.acm.org/doi/abs/10.1145/3631802.3631830).